phoenix-rtos/libmcs/doc/sdd/5_Software_Design/4_Software_Component_Design_Aspects_Of_Each_Component/1030_nexttoward.rst

 The approach is to call :ref:`nextafter`.

-Float: Here there be dragons.
-(TODO)
+Float: Implement based on bit-fiddling.

 Requirements
 ^^^^^^^^^^^^